 Range of cloud transports supported

-Support for Redis, Amazon SQS, Microsoft Azure Service Bus and Apache ActiveMQ gives huge flexibility on where your messaging platform is hosted.
+Support for Redis, Microsoft Azure Service Bus and Apache ActiveMQ gives huge flexibility on where your messaging platform is hosted.

 Minimal development learning curve